db0/Fragment-Forge/README.md

 Fragment Forge is a card game simulating the rise to fame of a new demo effects coder.

-This a very rough release containing only a few cards.
-However you can make your own decks and should be playable with full rules enforcement.
+This an early release and the balance will be off.
+However you can make your own decks and it is playable with full rules enforcement.

-Feel free to download and see [the single-player rules](SP_RULES.md).
+Feel free to download and try [the single-player](SP_RULES.md).
+A tutorial is also inluded.
 You can also [play it online](http://fragmentforge.dbzer0.com/) (however the desktop client is faster)

 ## Roadmap